HouseTrip/housetrip.github.com/_posts/2013-11-24-session-store-and-security.md

 Unfortunately, breaking the anti-tamper signature is easy.

 I've prepared 3 simple projects, using Rails 2, 3 and 4.
-Both 3 have equivalent
+All 3 have equivalent
 functionality, controllers and routes.
-Uncompress the [file](/images/2013-11-24/sessions.zip) and checkout branch `rails-2`, `rails-2` or `rails-2` to use one of the projects.
+Uncompress the [file](/images/2013-11-24/sessions.zip) and checkout branch `rails-2`, `rails-3` or `rails-4` to use one of the projects.

 They have a `/users` resource done with a basic Rails scaffolding.
 It has been modified to allow sending an special parameter to set a session value.